Macau Lifestyle

 Christmas at de Jesus’ Family home

-Like most Macanese ladies, the owner of the famous restaurant Riquexo, Aida de Jesus, learned how to cook by cooking.
+Like most Macanese ladies, the late owner of the famous restaurant Riquexo, Dona Aida de Jesus, learned how to cook by cooking.
 There was no recipe book to turn to, all she could rely on was palate, scents, and the fond memories of the taste of her own mother’s food.
 There was the occasional scrapped sheet with notes on a recipe however those were meant to be handled by someone well versed on the subject, containing scarce directions and ambiguous quantities for ingredients, such as “20 cents worth of” or “a handful of”.
 Her daughter Sónia managed to get her to write down a few recipes in an easy to interpret manner.
 “In order to preserve our culture documenting and sharing recipes is crucial.
 We make it a point to share them with whoever requests so” she adds, recalling the story of an American gentleman who openly asked for a number of Riquexo signature recipes to include on the menu of his set to open a restaurant in the US.
 Aida de Jesus was happy to hand them out and the restaurant came to be quite a hit.
 “Macanese gastronomy might well be the first fusion gastronomy to ever exist.
 Along with Patuá (Macanese language), the Macanese food is one of the most important aspects of our culture” Sónia affirms.

 Christmas Eve is the main event at de Jesus’ family and it has been like this since Sónia can remember.
-During her childhood, her mother (now 105 years old) used to cook sweet and savory dishes to fill up a table, as Macanese tradition requires.
+During her childhood, her mother (who passed at 105 years old) used to cook sweet and savory dishes to fill up a table, as Macanese tradition requires.
 “We did have codfish as a way of honoring Portuguese traditions, however, tacho was definitely the main dish everyone looked most forward to having”.
 Besides tacho and codfish, suckling pig, aluar, genete, fish pie and coscorões were also on the menu for the most important celebration of the year.
 Like most, the family attended the Midnight Mass.
 “We attended service at the Macau Cathedral or St. Anthony’s Church”.

 Since everyone slept in the next day, lunch on the 25th was basically leftovers but reinvented: diabo (which means devil in Portuguese).
-“I’ve tried to found out why people decided to call it Diabo but no one seemed to know why!” she jokes.
+“I’ve tried to found out why people decided to call it Diabo but no one seemed to know why!”
+Sónia jokes.
 On Christmas Day the family spent the afternoon visiting friends and family.
 Due to this common tradition of visiting loved ones on the 25th, many families would set up a Cha Gordo (which translates to “fat tea”), a unique Macanese tradition, to welcome visitors over tea and countless delicacies.

 Riquexó 69 Av. de Sidonio Pais, Macau, +853 2856 5655, www.facebook.com/Riquexo